saccarosium/pack.nvim/README.md

     { "lervag/vimtex", opt = true }, -- Use braces when passing options

     { 'nvim-treesitter/nvim-treesitter', build = ':TSUpdate' },
-}
+})
 ```

-Then, source your configuration (executing `:source $MYVIMRC`) and run `:PaqInstall`.
+Then, source your configuration (executing `:source $MYVIMRC`) and run `:PackInstall`.

 ## Commands

-- `PaqInstall`: Install all packages listed in your configuration.
+- `PackInstall`: Install all packages listed in your configuration.
-- `PaqUpdate`: Update all packages already on your system (it won't implicitly install them).
+- `PackUpdate`: Update all packages already on your system (it won't implicitly install them).
-- `PaqClean`: Remove all packages (in Paq's directory) that aren't listed on your configuration.
+- `PackClean`: Remove all packages (in Pack's directory) that aren't listed on your configuration.
-- `PaqSync`: Execute the three commands listed above.
+- `PackSync`: Execute the three commands listed above.

 ## Options